🤠 Texas Eviction Notice Laws

 Defective Notice

 The most common defense.
-If your notice didn’t comply with lease terms or Property Code requirements โ wrong notice period, improper service method, posting on outside instead of inside of door โ the eviction may be dismissed.
+If your notice didn’t comply with lease terms or Property Code requirements — wrong notice period, improper service method, or posting on the outside instead of inside of the door — the eviction may be dismissed.

 Landlord’s Failure to Repair (Limited)

-Texas Property Code ยง 92.056 allows tenants to withhold rent under very specific circumstances if the landlord fails to make repairs affecting health and safety.
-The tenant must follow strict procedures including written notice to landlord, giving reasonable time to repair, and providing a second written notice.
-See our Texas habitability laws guide for your full repair obligations.
+Texas Property Code § 92.056 allows tenants to withhold rent under very specific circumstances if the landlord fails to make repairs affecting health and safety.
+The tenant must follow strict procedures.
+See our Texas habitability laws guide.

 Retaliation

-Texas Property Code ยง 92.331 prohibits retaliatory evictions.
-Tenants may claim retaliation if eviction follows within 6 months of the tenant complaining to a government agency about code violations, complaining to the landlord about repairs, or exercising other legal rights.
+Texas Property Code § 92.331 prohibits retaliatory evictions.
+Tenants may claim retaliation if eviction follows within 6 months of the tenant complaining to a government agency about code violations or exercising other legal rights.

 Rent Was Paid

 If the tenant can prove rent was actually paid, the eviction for non-payment fails.
-Always provide written receipts for rent payments and maintain detailed rent ledgers to counter false payment claims.
+Always provide written receipts for rent payments and maintain detailed rent ledgers.

-Texas is one of the few states that allows landlords to change locks for non-payment of rent under certain circumstances, without going through the full eviction process.
-This powerful tool, governed by Texas Property Code ยง 92.0081, must be used carefully to avoid liability.
+Texas is one of the few states that allows landlords to change locks for non-payment of rent under certain circumstances, without going through the full eviction process — governed by Texas Property Code § 92.0081.

-- โ Lock change must be during reasonable business hours
+- ✅ Lock change must occur during reasonable business hours

-- โ Cannot prevent tenant from getting belongings
+- ❌ Cannot prevent tenant from retrieving belongings

 Tenants who are locked out improperly can recover actual damages, one month’s rent plus $500, court costs, and attorney fees.
-If you’re uncertain whether you’ve met all requirements, proceeding with formal eviction is the safer option.
+When in doubt, proceed with formal eviction.

-- Return Timeline: Must be returned within 30 days after the tenant surrenders the premises AND provides a forwarding address in writing
+- Return Timeline: 30 days after tenant surrenders premises AND provides written forwarding address

 See our full guide to Texas security deposit laws for complete details.